optobrain/matlab-lib/README.md

 # matlab-lib
 Shared MATLAB functions
 ## How to clone or update this library
-In our server, run G:/GitHubDesktop.exe and clone this to your local github drive using either URL or GitHub.com.
+In our server, run G:/GitHubDesktop.exe and clone this to your local github drive using either URL or GitHub.com. <br>
 Here is an example folder structure:
 * Documents/GitHub/matlab-lib
 * Documents/GitHub/cvi-19-3d